iWasAWizard/BEND/README.md

 BEND isn't a single application; it's a curated collection of services that work together seamlessly.
 Here’s a quick look at the key components and the role each one plays:

 -   **vLLM (The Engine):** This is the high-performance server that runs your main language models.
 It's incredibly fast and efficient, especially on a GPU, and serves models through an OpenAI-compatible API.
+-   **Ollama (The Specialist):** An easy-to-use and highly performant model server that excels at running GGUF-quantized models, especially on Apple Silicon.
+It's the new default for CPU-based and non-NVIDIA execution.
 -   **Qdrant (The Library):** A professional-grade vector database.
 This is the heart of the RAG system, where the knowledge from your documents is stored, indexed, and made searchable.
 -   **Redis (The Notebook):** A fast, in-memory database that provides a simple key-value store.
 This is used by agents to save and recall specific facts, giving them a persistent long-term memory.
 -   **NeMo Guardrails (The Safety Inspector):** A security layer that can inspect an agent's proposed actions and block them if they violate pre-defined safety rules, preventing dangerous or unintended behavior.
 -   **Whisper & Piper (The Ears & Voice):** These services handle speech-to-text and text-to-speech, allowing your applications to listen and speak through a simple, unified API.
--   **KoboldCPP (The Specialist):** While vLLM is the primary engine, KoboldCPP is an excellent fallback that specializes in running GGUF-quantized models, giving you access to a huge ecosystem of community-tuned models.

 ## Architecture